Raichur University

-Raichur University is a public university located in Raichur, Karnataka, India.
+Raichur University, Raichur which officially changed its name Adikavi Sri Maharshi Valmiki University, Raichur, is a public university located in Raichur, Karnataka, India.
 The university is recognized by University Grants Commission.

-History
+Description

 Raichur University was established in 2021 by an Act of Karnataka State.
-Earlier it was a post-graduate centre of Gulbarga University,Kalaburagi.
+Earlier it was a post-graduate centre of Gulbarga University, Kalaburagi.
+The university has 18 departments with great faculties.

+The university's motto is "Vidyeyinda Amarathvavu" (Immortality through knowledge).

 Location

 Raichur University is located on the national highway 167 near Yeragera village in Raichur district Karnataka India.it is covered by mountains and forest where we can experience good environment.

 Description

 Raichur University is a new university in Karnataka state of raichur district in India.under its official section has two major districts called yadgiri and raichur.

 Colleges and pg centers of both yadgiri and raichur district belongs to Raichur University.